World quantum gravity: Quantum test objects and Synge's world function: Comparison with related approaches

-A major difference among the approaches is the choice of variables to capture gravitational degrees of freedom.
-Spin-foam models use elements of some gauge group and Lie algebra such as $SU(2)$ and $\mathsf{su(2)}$ as the basic variables.
+Some differences are: 1) Like Quantum Regge Calculus, dynamical triangulation models also make use of the Regge action.
+Piecewise flat geometry is assumed, in contrast to WQG.
+2) In the Lorentzian models of Causal Dynamical Triangulation \cite{Ambjrn2001DynamicallyGravity}, a global time foliation is assumed.
+Most studies inherit this assumption, although models dropping it have been discussed \cite{Jordan2013CausalFoliation}.
+The WQG models presented here do not assume a global time foliation.

+\textbf{Spin-foam Models and Group Field Theories.} Spin-foam Models and Group Field Theories \cite{Ponzano1968SemiclassicalCoefficients, ReisenbergerWorldsheetGravity, Baez1997SpinModels, Perez2013TheGravity, Rovelli2014CovariantGravity, Freidel2005GroupOverview} are similarly path integral approaches based on graphs.
+Group variables are central to these approaches.
 At the end of \cref{sec:vd} we noted that the resemblance between the Van Vleck-Morette determinant and the Wilson line.
 It would be interesting to study if there is a gauge theory aspect of the WQG approach.

-Dynamical Triangulation models use the number of simplices of spacetime triangulation as the basic variable.
-In the Lorentzian signature models of Causal Dynamical Triangulation \cite{Ambjrn2001DynamicallyGravity}, a global time foliation is implemented.
-The WQG model presented does not assume a global time foliation, although a model with this structure is conceivable within the WQG approach, should this structure turn out useful within the approach.

-\textbf{Causal Set.} In the Causal Set approach \cite{bombelli_space-time_1987, Benincasa2010ScalarSet}, spacetime causal structure is used as a basic variable to capture spacetime configurations.
-As such the spacetime causal structure is manifest in this approach.
-This is also the case in the WQG approach, with the sign of $\sigma$ telling the spacetime causal relations.
-As noted in the introduction section, one of the major motivations for the WQG approach is to use this feature to study the quantum causal structures of quantum spacetimes.
+For Spin-foam Models and Group Field Theories, there is no consensus among the researchers whether the graphs are embedded in continuum spacetime manifolds or are standalone fundamental structures.
+Nor is there consensus whether the graphs should be summed over.
+For WQG the graphs are assumed to be standalone fundamental structures, as mentioned in \cref{sec:ts}.
+Both the graph refining and graph summing schemes are considered, and they could lead to the same results for suitable path integral measures, as mentioned in \cref{sec:pi}.

+For Spin-foam Models and Group Field Theories, the edges of the graphs are usually taken to have a fixed signature (timelike in most models) \cite{BahrOnModels}.
+It is unclear to what extent spacetimes are summed over beyond conformal degrees of freedom.
+For WQG the edges do not have a fixed signature, and causal structures are summed over.

+\textbf{Causal Sets.} The Causal Set approach \cite{bombelli_space-time_1987, Benincasa2010ScalarSet, Surya2019TheGravity} is similar in emphasizing the importance of spacetime causal structures.
+In a causal set the causal relation is given by a partial ordering.
+In WQG the causal relation is given by the sign of $\sigma$.
+The two approaches are also similar in treating continuum spacetime manifold as non-fundamental.